 So if you are already invested: Enjoy the change of winds and watch your portfolio recovering or growing.
 If you are not invested yet, now is as good as ever.
 You might have missed the speedy recovery, but the opportunities are endless.

 In the world of finance, we have many strategies, many different financial instruments, and thousands of advisors who will be telling you to have a unique way of making a fortune.
-Some might be the right people with the right tools.
-Sometimes.
-Other tools or people can be wrong, are known to be flawed, or come down to a pure gamble.
+Some of them might happen to be the right people.
+Some will present just the right tools.
+Other times, either the tools or the people handling those tools turn out to be wrong.

 “It’s far better to buy a wonderful company at a fair price than a fair company at a wonderful price.”

 While the context of this quote was referring to the topic of value investing, it includes a simple message: When you invest, you should focus on buying great companies at a fair price.